Wuvist/papers/japan/6022_wengwei_paper.typ

 == Conclusion

-Japan, as an advanced economy since early 1990s, the main binding constrain for further high growth will be on its ability to innovate, only world class innovation from Japanese firms allowing them to gain profits from massive global markets will give Japan high growth.
+Japan, as an advanced economy since early 1990s, the main binding constrain for further high growth will be on its ability to innovate, its domestic market may have reached "steady-state" equilibrium.
+The future growth will be depending on its share on the global market, and only world class innovation by Japanese firms will allowing them to gain huge profits from the massive global markets.
 In terms of domestic policy, government should spend more effort on issue on inequality and poverty.
 Having a more inclusive economy will not only solve issues on inequality and poverty, but will help in economy growth as well.

 #bibliography("japan_ref.bib")